NaucMeIT/web/README.md

 1. Clone this repository to your local machine.
 1. Navigate to the root directory of the project and run `pnpm install` to install the dependencies.
-1. Set the environment variables in a `.env` file in the root directory.
-You can find a sample `.env.testing` file in the root directory.
+1. Create the environment variables in a `.env` file in the root directory.
+You can find an example in `.env.testing` file in the root directory, it has almost all variables except SendGrid, so emails won't work locally.
+To get the key join our [Discord](https://discord.gg/QbYswwYUPU).
 1. Run `pnpm supabase start`.
 1. Copy `DB URL` into `.env` file to the `DATABASE_URL` and remove the #.
-1. Run `pnpm prisma migrate deploy`.
+1. Run `pnpm prisma migrate deploy` or `npx prisma migrate deploy`.
-1. Run `pnpm prisma db seed`.
+1. Run `pnpm prisma db seed` or `npx prisma db seed`.
 1. Run `pnpm dev` to start the development server.
 1. Open your browser and go to http://localhost:3000 to view the app.